SJSU272LabS17/Project-Team-22/pythonNotebook/README.md

-This modules runs on Jupyter Notebook.
+This module runs on Jupyter Notebook.